-Spices are a key component of Caribbean cuisine.
-In fact, it is common to opt for fresh herbs and organic spices over artificial seasonings.
-This is because artificial seasonings tend to contain Mono sodium glutamate (MSG) – a food additive and flavor enhancer, which has been reported to cause certain adverse effects.
-Now, although there has been no definitive evidence to support these claims against MSG, herbs and spices, on the other hand, have many widely known properties.
+However, today, we are all going back to the use of natural herbs and spices.
+This is because artificial seasonings tend to contain Mono sodium glutamate (MSG)—a food additive and flavor enhancer, which has been reported to cause certain adverse effects.
+Now, although there has been no definitive evidence to support these claims against MSG, natural herbs and spices, on the other hand, have many widely known properties.
+These properties offer nutrients.
 They also naturally enhance the flavor of most dishes, without the extra salt or additives.

 Turmeric is a rich, bitter spice from the ginger root family.
 It’s one of the main ingredients in traditional curry blends.
 Hence, it used a lot in Asian and Caribbean cuisine.
 It also brings out the flavor in greens, soups, teas and even smoothies!